sanjanacheerla/passel_public/README.md

 The page should look like this:
 ![enter image description here](https://github.com/stoir/passel_public/blob/main/Images/intents.png)
 ![enter image description here](https://github.com/stoir/passel_public/blob/main/Images/bot_perms.png)

+### Add the created bot to your server
+You are complete with creating the bot, now you need to add it to your server.
+1. click on the OAuth2 arrow in the side bar, then click on URL generator
+2. under scopes select bot
+3. you should see a new menu, under bot permissions, select Administrator
+4. then copy paste the invite link into a browser and invite the bot

 You are done with this part.
 Please move onto the next section below.
 ***